Shippable/docs/sources/ci/trigger-job.md

 ##Scheduled builds

 Scheduled builds means running an automated build for a project on a specific schedule.
 For example, many teams choose to run nightly builds.
+Scheduled builds are triggered on the default branch of the repository, configured in the SCM.
+For example, in GitHub you would click on the repository `Settings->Branches->Default branch` to set the default branch of your repository, which defaults to `master`.

 We have written a detailed blog post on how to run scheduled CI builds with the help of a `time` resource.
 Please read the blog post to learn [how to set up automated scheduled builds](http://blog.shippable.com/setup-nightly-builds-on-shippable).